-The validity of the bonds will be passed upon for Israel by Arnold & Porter Kaye Scholer LLP, United States counsel to the State of Israel, and by the Legal Advisor to the Ministry of Finance of the State of Israel.
-As to all matters of Israeli law, Arnold & Porter Kaye
+The validity of the bonds will be passed upon for Israel by White & Case LLP, United States counsel to the State of Israel, and by the Legal Advisor to the Ministry of Finance of the State of Israel.
+As to all matters of Israeli law, White & Case LLP may rely on the opinion of the Legal Advisor to the Ministry of Finance.
+All statements with respect to matters of Israeli law in this prospectus have been passed upon by the Legal Advisor to the Ministry of Finance and are made upon his authority.